ayanc18/PsycholinguisticCodeMixing/README.md

 **Metric 3**: (Transliterated valid/Average reaction time of transliterated valid)/(Translated valid/Average reaction time of translated valid)

 **Metric 4**:  (Transliterated valid/Average reaction time of transliterated valid)/((Translated valid/Average reaction time of translated valid) + (Transliterated invalid/Average reaction time of transliterated invalid))

+**Metric 5**:  L2 norm of (Transliterated Word Vector, Translated Word Vector)
+               Word Vector = Probability distribution of the word in a particular interval(0-50 , 50-100,..4950-5000  or 0-100 , 100-200, ..
+4900-5000 and so on).
+Dimension of the vector will vary depending on the interval taken.
+If interval of 50 is taken, dimension will be of size 100.
+Similarly, if interval of 100 is taken, dimension will be of size 50 and so on.

 FILE: result.txt
 1. Col1: Word